skhiggins/ra_guide/README.md

 > ...

 ### Examples of the weekly recaps
-You should include timesheets in a weekly email sent every Monday morning recapping what the main things you accomplished during the last week were and your main priorities for the upcoming week in bullet points.
-Include as the subject of the email: [Name] Weekly email (X hours).

  Below are a few example emails from other RAs:

 #### RA working for 1 professor on 1 project

-Last week:
+> Last week:
-1. Worked on grant deliverable: updated prize analyses scripts and wrote the section in Overleaf.
+> 1. Worked on grant deliverable: updated prize analyses scripts and wrote the section in Overleaf.
-2. Reviewed survey incentives documentation.
+> 2. Reviewed survey incentives documentation.
-3. Updated the tool data.
+> 3. Updated the tool data.
-4. Implemented, tested, and published the set of new questions in Qualtrics.
+> 4. Implemented, tested, and published the set of new questions in Qualtrics.
 I also updated the English and Spanish versions of the questionnaires.
-5. Minor tasks: Assigned tasks to Vicente, asked Nico about Google Ads consultation and posted his answer in Asana, emails with J-PAL, reviewed old budget documentation to switch to the research account after depleting TFI funds, and updated our master budget.
+> 5. Minor tasks: Assigned tasks to Vicente, asked Nico about Google Ads consultation and posted his answer in Asana, emails with J-PAL, reviewed old budget documentation to switch to the research account after depleting TFI funds, and updated our master budget.
+>

-This week:
+> This week:
-1. Work on NBER IRB submission.
+> 1. Work on NBER IRB submission.
-2. Review the last version of the follow-up survey.
+> 2. Review the last version of the follow-up survey.
-3. Pilot the follow-up survey.
+> 3. Pilot the follow-up survey.
-4. Finish all the pending tasks for the prize analysis (review my writing and update scripts).
+> 4. Finish all the pending tasks for the prize analysis (review my writing and update scripts).
+>

 #### RA working for 1 professor on multiple projects

-Last week:
+> Last week:
-1. Project A:
+> 1. Project A:
-	1. Worked on updating non-adoption calculations (top priority for tomorrow’s meeting)
+>     1. Worked on updating non-adoption calculations (top priority for tomorrow’s meeting)
-	2. Worked on updating survey weights
+>     2. Worked on updating survey weights
-	3. Generated output directories, updated previous tables and scripts
+>     3. Generated output directories, updated previous tables and scripts
-2. Project B:
+> 2. Project B:
-	1. Set up new git locally in server,
+>     1. Set up new git locally in server,
-	2. Started replication (currently about 50% through).
+>     2. Started replication (currently about 50% through).
+>

-This week:
+> This week:
-1. Project A:
+> 1. Project A:
-	1. Update survey weights
+>     1. Update survey weights
-	2. Finish updating non-adoption calculations
+>     2. Finish updating non-adoption calculations
-	3. Finish updating above-below median number of workers heterogeneity
+>     3. Finish updating above-below median number of workers heterogeneity
-	4. Finish updating Asana with all previous comments
+>     4. Finish updating Asana with all previous comments
-2. Project B:
+> 2. Project B:
-	1. Finish replication
+>     1. Finish replication
+>

 #### RA working separately for multiple professors

-Last week:
+> Last week:
-1. Professor 1:
+> 1. Professor 1:
-	1. Updated survey with profits note and num of employees questions
+> 	 1. Updated survey with profits note and num of employees questions
-	2. Tested new way to ask for banks/firms of POS in survey
+> 	 2. Tested new way to ask for banks/firms of POS in survey
-	3. Updated manual of surveyor
+> 	 3. Updated manual of surveyor
-	4. Summarized EMEC scripts
+> 	 4. Summarized EMEC scripts
-2. Professor 2:
+> 2. Professor 2:
-	1. Analyzed the case of dscrgrp variable from ESS
+> 	 1. Analyzed the case of dscrgrp variable from ESS
-	2. Produced correlation tables (ESS, Gallup)
+> 	 2. Produced correlation tables (ESS, Gallup)
-	3. Produced new graphs about dscr variables
+> 	 3. Produced new graphs about dscr variables
+>

-This week:
+> This week:
-1. Professor 1:
+> 1. Professor 1:
-	1. Figure out what is going on with the NAs
+> 	 1. Figure out what is going on with the NAs
-	2. Add pre-survey questions about finding the owner of the retail
+> 	 2. Add pre-survey questions about finding the owner of the retail
-2. Professor 2:
+> 2. Professor 2:
-	1. Figure out what is going on with some countries and number of respondents in ESS
+> 	 1. Figure out what is going on with some countries and number of respondents in ESS

 ## iv.
 Professional development meetings
 We will have regularly scheduled (monthly or quarterly) professional development meetings to provide feedback to each other, help pinpoint strengths I can highlight in a letter of recommendation, discuss areas to improve (which will be a mandatory point in each meeting, so don’t interpret feedback on areas to improve as a bad sign), and check in on the status of your preparation for grad school applications.